 Reading as mythology makes more sense

 Understanding Bible stories as non-historical tales that contain a moral message gives the reader new freedom to understand and learn from the stories’ meanings.
 It also makes much more sense than reading these stories as a straightforward account of history.
 Does it really matter that Sarah was a senior citizen when she gave birth to Isaac?
 Is biology the focus point of Mary’s Immaculate Conception?
-Did the Red Sea really part?
+Did the Red Sea really part or was it a tsunami?
 Or, is it more important to marvel at the power of belief, the force that is rewarded for loyalty?
-Isn’t it important enough to learn consequences exist when rules are broken?
+Isn’t it important enough to learn that consequences exist when rules are broken?

 Science and technology make many bible stories unbelievable